Anyone can row!

 Is it like a club, where I can participate in other sports or a lot of other activities in the same season?

-In short, no. Rowing at SHHS is a varsity sport that does require a significant investment of time, so you cannot participate in other sports.
-We absolutely DO have athletes in band and other co-curricular activities, but if you are new to high school sports and clubs, we suggest you think carefully about your commitments and make sure you can attend all practices and regattas, as it is not possible to miss regularly for other activities.
+No. Rowing at SHHS is a varsity sport that does require a significant investment of time, so you cannot participate in other sports.
+We absolutely DO have athletes in band and other co-curricular activities, but if you are new to high school sports and clubs, we suggest you think carefully about your commitments - make sure you can attend all practices and all regattas, as it is not possible to miss regularly for other activities.

 Does the team travel?
 Will I get to go fun places?

 The team travels for regattas 4-5 times per season, and depending on your definition of fun, absolutely!
-We go to regional hot spots like Columbus, Pittsburgh, Toledo, Ann Arbor, Cincinnati… but all kidding aside, there are also opportunities for longer trips at least once a season, often to major rowing competitions in cities like Philadelphia where were compete with thousands of athletes from around the country.
-The national championships change location every year, from places like Princeton, New Jersey to Tennessee to Florida.
+We go to regional hot-spots like Columbus, Pittsburgh, Toledo, Marietta, Buffalo, and Ann Arbor!
+All kidding aside, there are also opportunities for longer trips, often to major rowing competitions in cities like Philadelphia, where we compete with thousands of athletes from around the country.
+The national championships change location every year, from places like Princeton, New Jersey, to Tennessee to Florida.

-See the top photo!
 The team is competitive in the region and often on a national level.
-In 2024 a Shaker varsity boat won bronze at the Scholastic National Championships!
-While we do have fun and there are not currently cuts or try-outs, the team strives for excellence on the water.
-We work hard - and in rowing, it’s often said that you get out of it what you put into it.
+In 2024 and 2025, a Shaker varsity boat qualified for the Scholastic National Championships!
+In rowing, it’s often said that you get out of it what you put into it.
 With most high school rowers never having rowed before high school, you can enter as a freshman with no experience and end up a champion in just a few years.
+Work hard and you will succeed.

 Do any Shaker rowers go on to row in college?
-Can I get recruited or scholarships for rowing?
+Can I get scholarships for rowing?